bovrhovn/mcp-what-why-how-demos/README.md

 4. [**4-SimpleWeatherServiceClientCall**](src/MCPHWW/3-SimpleWeatherClientCall) - This demo shows how to call the simple weather service created in the previous demo.
 It demonstrates how to set up the client and make a call to the weather service using the Model Context Protocol.
+5. [**5-DeployToAcaHttpSupport**](src/MCPHWW/5-DeployToAcaHttpSupport) - This demo shows how to deploy the simple weather service to Azure Container Apps (ACA) with HTTP support.
+It demonstrates how to set up the deployment and make a call to the deployed service using the Model Context Protocol.

 ## Getting Started